Rental parity and beyond

 The next black dot on the list is the asking price.
 This can also be just about anywhere.
 The frequent WTF listing prices I profile here would be off the top of the chart.
 Some short sales are priced well below comps to attract attention.

 The next black dot on the list is the Maximum Cashflow value of the property.
-Do you remember the post, Investment Value of Residential Real Estate?
-As I described in that post, there is a legitimate financial reason to pay more than rental parity for blue-chip properties a buyer plans to own for 10 years or more.
+There is a legitimate financial reason to pay more than rental parity for blue-chip properties a buyer plans to own for 10 years or more.
 This is not a large premium over rental parity.
 The calculations in that post demonstrate you can pay up to 10% more than rental parity on a long-term hold because you obtain the benefit of the inflation hedge.
 This is not a price point for homes you know you will want to move up and out of in a few years.